BEFORESCROLL STUDIO

 Scripture first

 Open your Bible app — YouVersion, Olive Tree, the one you already use — or start a quiet physical Bible timer.
-Lauds counts either as your morning.
+Prayer First counts either as your morning.

 iv.